Electric wall mounted heaters aren’t just safer than portable types, they are also 100% energy efficient, unlike propane and natural gas units.

 Size of the Room to Be Heated

 As you can probably guess based on the heating method descriptions above, some heaters are far more efficient at heating large spaces than others.

-Fan forced heaters can perform well in large spaces because they are able to heat and move air rapidly.
+Fan heaters can perform well in a large space because they are able to heat and move air rapidly.
 Depending on their size, radiant heaters can also work well in larger rooms.